 In 1977, Congress amended the Act-adding what is commonly known as Section 177-to permit "any State" to "adopt and enforce" California standards "for which a waiver has been granted," if the State "has plan provisions approved under" Title I. 42 U.S.C. § 7507.
 The referenced "plan provisions" are state programs designed to attain EPA's national ambient airquality standards, which target criteria pollutants such as carbon monoxide and ozone.
-84 Fed.
-Reg. at 51,330.
-Congress thus contemplated that the standards California would adopt under Section 209(b) could help other States attain and maintain national ambient air-quality standards.
+J.A.
+510. Congress thus contemplated that the standards California would adopt under Section 209(b) could help other States attain and maintain national ambient air-quality standards.